Here are seven top sales lines used to persuade us to spend, which remind us to take a step back before parting with our cash.

 As you approach the checkout, the salesperson sees their opportunity to earn more commission.
 They embark upon a mission to highlight negative issues potentially associated with your product: faulty parts, failing machines and those all-expensive labour costs that make you wonder why you’re buying the product in the first place.

 However, they reassure you help is at hand with their wonderful extended warranty, often a third or more of the actual price of the product.
-But a recent survey by Which? suggests that in reality we rarely call upon the expensive warranties and we also have certain rights under the Sales of Goods Act to return a product if it develops a fault.
+But a survey by Which? suggested that in reality we rarely call upon the expensive warranties, and we also have certain rights under the Sales of Goods Act to return a product if it develops a fault.
 The Money Advice Service has more information about extended warranties.

 'We only have three left...'

 In many instances this is a ploy to get you to buy immediately.
 Unless this is a limited edition or discontinued item, you can be reasonably sure it will re-appear on the shelf or online fairly soon.

 Find out about your shopping consumer rights